Wycers/Wycers.github.io/docs/posts/dsaa-bonus-D.md

 ---
-title: "[DSAA-Bonus]C. The kth smallest number"
+title: "[DSAA-Bonus]D: Only one choice?"
-date: 2018-10-30 00:33:58
+date: 2018-11-09 11:23:35
 draft: false
 tags: ["CS203A"]
 author: "Wycer"
 ---

-数据结构与算法分析A Bonus Lab C题题解
+数据结构与算法分析A Bonus Lab D题题解

 <!-- more -->

 ## Description
-Hong wants you to sort a given array.
-Hong is good at sorting, so he wants to make it more difficult.
+Hong wants to sort a given permutation by swapping two adjacent elements.
+It's easy for Hong to do that with minimum operations.

-Each time, you can only choose two adjacent elements and swap them.
-Hong wants to know how many swaps do you need at least to make the array in ascending order.
+Hong find that for some permutation, the solution is unique.
+Hong thinks that these permutation is good.

+However, Hong is not good at maths.
+He asks you to judge whether the solution for the given permutation is unqiue.

+Solution means the sequence of elements we choose in each operation.

 ## Input
 The first line will be an integer T (1≤T≤10), which is the number of test cases.